kubernetes/website/content/en/blog/_posts/2022-05-03-kubernetes-release-1.24.md

 [image credential providers](/docs/tasks/kubelet-credential-provider/kubelet-credential-provider/)
 has now graduated to Beta.
-This allows the kubelet to dynamically retrieve credentials for a container image registry using exec plugins, rather than storing credentials on the node's filesystem.
+This allows the kubelet to dynamically retrieve credentials for a container image registry using exec plugins rather than storing credentials on the node's filesystem.

 ### Contextual Logging in Alpha